 Besides striving for excellence, BMS is actively pursuing the goals of internationality, gender equality and diversity: We set the explicit goal to have half of our students come from outside Germany, and to reach a 50 percent representation of female students.
 The BMS actively and explicitly welcomes and embraces diversity.
 We will take measures to create an environment that is accepting, liberal, and supportive for its students, faculty and employees.
 The city of Berlin, with its tradition of multicultural openness, its good relations to the East and the West, and its rich cultural and academic life, provides an excellent setting for this.
 We are looking forward to your visit to Berlin!

 The BMS was founded in the summer of 2006.
-Since November 2006, the BMS obtains funding as a Graduate School in the framework of the German "Excellence Initiative".
+From November 2006 until December 2018, the BMS obtained funding as a Graduate School in the framework of the German "Excellence Initiative".
 Since 2019, the BMS has been the graduate school in the Cluster of Excellence MATH+, which is funded by the Excellence Strategy.